Bangkok Traffic (Love) Story: Plot

-Li meets Loong again on a skytrain, and tells him that the pictures might have been published because of her, but Loong doesn't mind.
-Loong tells her that Kob is his ex-girlfriend, and they broke up because their time schedules didn't match.
-When the skytrain arrives at Ekkamai Station, Li suggests that they watch the stars at the Bangkok Planetarium and see an exhibition about a comet that will be appearing soon.
-Li asks Loong to watch the comet with her in Bangkok.
-Later, before the Songkran holidays, Loong asks Li to come celebrate by throwing water.
+Mei Li meets Loong again on a skytrain and tells him that the pictures might have been published because of her, but Loong doesn't mind.
+Loong tells her that Kob is his ex-girlfriend, and they broke up because their schedules didn't match.
+When the skytrain arrives at Ekkamai Station, Mei Li suggests that they watch the stars at the Bangkok Planetarium and see an exhibition about a comet that will be appearing soon.
+Mei Li asks Loong to watch the comet with her in Bangkok.
+Later, before the Songkran holidays, Loong asks Mei Li to come celebrate by throwing water.

 During the Songkran festival, Plern joins them.
-Li doesn't enjoy the festivities because of her.
-Li knows Loong's address, which is a guesthouse next to Chao Phraya River.
-Li changes her clothes and goes to see Loong, and finds him asleep.
-Li falls asleep next to him.
+Mei Li does not enjoy the festivities because of her.
+Mei Li knows Loong's address, which is a guesthouse next to Chao Phraya River.
+Mei Li changes her clothes and goes to see Loong, and finds him asleep.
+Mei Li falls asleep next to him.
 After she wakes up, Loong asks her to travel around Bangkok.
-Loong asks Li to come to family day at the BTS, as he can take her into the depot.
-Loong takes pictures, but Li damages the camera.
+Loong asks Mei Li to come to family day at the BTS, as he can take her into the depot.
+Loong takes pictures, but Mei Li damages the camera.

-On the family day visit, Li finds out that Loong is leaving in two days time to spend two years studying in Germany.
+On the family day visit, Mei Li finds out that Loong is leaving in two days to spend two years studying in Germany.
 They say goodbye on the Taksin Bridge.
-Loong sends Li a box when he arrives in Germany.
+Loong sends Mei Li a box when he arrives in Germany.
 Inside is the mirror from her car from when they first met, the damaged sunglasses, the broken laptop, Bangkok Planetarium tickets, and the damaged camera, with the memory card still inside.
-Li looks at the pictures.
+Mei Li looks at the pictures.
 She rushes to Suvarnabhumi Airport to try to stop Loong, but she is too late.
-On that day, the comet orbits to the earth.
-Loong watches the comet from on board his plane, while Li watches it as well.
+On that day, the comet orbits the Earth.
+Loong watches the comet from on board his plane, while Mei Li watches it as well.

-Two years later, while going to work one evening, Li accidentally meets Loong on a BTS Skytrain.
+Two years later, while going to work one evening, Mei Li accidentally meets Loong on a BTS Skytrain.
 Loong works a day shift and has been back in Thailand for a few months.
 Both get off the Skytrain at Siam Station, which is the interchange station between the Sukhumvit Line and the Silom Line.
-Li goes downstairs to change to a different line and doesn't turn back to look at Loong.
-Li gets on her train, but the electricity goes out.
+Mei Li goes downstairs to change to a different line and doesn't turn back to look at Loong.
+Mei Li gets on her train, but the electricity goes out.
 Passengers call their friends or family to say the train has stopped.
-Li's phone rings; it is Loong.
-He asks Li to again celebrate Songkran.
-Li replies that she is free for the holidays.
-When electricity comes back on, Loong is on the same Skytrain, standing next to Li.
-He tells Li that she has his number now, and to save it.
+Mei Li's phone rings; it is Loong.
+He asks Mei Li to celebrate Songkran again.
+Mei Li replies that she is free for the holidays.
+When electricity comes back on, Loong is on the same Skytrain, standing next to Mei Li.
+He tells Mei Li that she has his number now and to save it.